karthikshetty26/karthikshetty26/README.md

 I'm a software developer passionate about coding, open source, and technology.
 Welcome to my GitHub profile!

-* 💻  I'm currently working as a Full-stack web developer 💻.
+###---------------------------------

-* 🌍  I'm based in Mangaluru, Karnataka, India.
+👨‍💻 Full-Stack Web Developer based in Mangaluru, Karnataka, India.
-* 🖥️  See my portfolio at [karthik.live](http://karthik.live/).
+🌐 Check out my portfolio at [karthik.live](https://karthik.live).
-* 🌱  I'm constantly learning and exploring new technologies.
-* 🧠  I'm learning Angular | Spring Boot | SQL and more.
+🚀 Constantly on the lookout for new technologies to master.
+🌱 Currently diving deep into Angular, Spring Boot, SQL, and more.

+Let's build the web of the future together! 🌟

 You can reach out to me on the following platforms: